Home » Real People

 Elliott was the kind of person who could derive as much pleasure from reading a recipe as eating the completed dish.
 Our conversations often turned to food, especially the foodways that brought us to interesting and exotic places like Budapest and Prague and Stockholm — or, for that matter, Kansas City or Milwaukee or Chicago.
 Food (and drink) and the travel it punctuates were the mainstays of our relationship for more than twenty years.
 And for each of us I think, it became a refuge from the routine of teaching and the rigor of administration at a place where the food was, frankly, pretty unremarkable.

 When Roy lost his leg in 1926 at the age of nine, artificial limbs were clumsy and expensive.
 So he grew to manhood on a series of crutches until his growth had begun to slow.
 But graduation from high school in 1935 put him squarely in the midst of the Great Depression.
-What factory was likely to hire an amputee for the assembly line?
+What factory was likely to hire an amputee for its assembly line?
 So he and his dad, Roy L. built a gasoline station and auto repair garage.
 When he married Marge, the station became a family affair until she disappeared in 1953.
 I hung out there as a child and eventually worked on weekday evenings and weekends — no doubt in violation of child labor laws.
 Eventually, I took on the half-day Sunday operations.